wiera987/PDFComp/README.md

 When comparing PDF files with a revised paragraph structure, the pages you want are not compared and you need to specify the pages again.
 This PDFComp is an application that specializes in manual operation and allows you to quickly move pages and check one page at a time.

-As it is an experimental project so far, it has only the minimum required functionality.
+The GUI has been updated and features such as navigation to difference pages and search history have been added.

 ### Application requirements

-* Microsoft Windows 7 sp1 with .NET Framework 4.5.2
+* Microsoft Windows 11(22H2) with .NET Framework 4.8

 ## Usage
 ### Installation